 How to Store Seeds of Morning Glories

-You may also pour 2 tbsp of dried milk powder onto the center of a paper towel, folding it over to create a packet.
+You may also pour 2 tablespoons (30 ml.) of dried milk powder onto the center of a paper towel, folding it over to create a packet.
 The dried milk powder will absorb any stray moisture.